-While all iPhone lenses are fun to play with, they don’t typically do much to replicate the experience of shooting with a more robust camera.
-Enter Bitplay, a company that makes shooting with an iPhone feel more like working with the real thing.
-As Digital Trends’ Hillary Grigonis wrote in our Bitplay 7 review, “The case takes all the positives of smartphone photography (convenience, simplicity, immediate sharing) and wraps them in a body that’s designed for actual photography.”
+Bitplay’s ecosystem is about more than just lenses.
+It makes shooting with an iPhone feel more like working with a real camera.
+One of the best features of working with the Bitplay system is the case, which includes an ergonomic grip and shutter button.
+As we wrote in our Bitplay 7 review, “The case takes all the positives of smartphone photography (convenience, simplicity, immediate sharing) and wraps them in a body that’s designed for actual photography.”

-The pieces to the Bitplay systems are sold a la carte for the iPhone 7, iPhone 8, and iPhone X devices.
-The case, which acts as a mounting point for the lenses and features a dedicated shutter button, sells for $50.
-The lenses, which are offered in standard and premium versions, cost between $20 and $100.
+The pieces to the Bitplay systems are sold a la carte or as a set for the iPhone 8, iPhone X, and the iPhone XS/XS Max/XR devices.
+The lenses, which are offered in standard and premium versions, come in a range of prices.
 Like other lenses on the market, a few of the Bitplay lenses feature a two-in-one design so you can get two uses out of a single lens.

 In addition to lenses, the Bitplay lineup includes a circular polarizer filter.
 Not usually seen on smaller cameras, this photo filter is designed to cut through reflections and highlights, perfect for when you need to shoot through glass.

 Olloclip is the company that popularized external lenses.
-The accessory maker has been around since the iPhone 4 and had arguably the most ubiquitous add-on optics for the iPhone until Moment and ExoLens came along.
-Even now, it holds its own, thanks to its compact design and more manageable price point.
+The accessory maker has been around since the iPhone 4 and had arguably the most ubiquitous add-on optics for the iPhone until Moment came along.
+Even now, it holds its own, thanks to its compact design and more manageable price.